Mierdin/jinja2-nxos-config/README.md

 This will build a configuration for a very specific hardware platform right now.
 Details:

-Tested NXOS version and switch model TBD
+Tested NXOS version and switch model TBD.
+However, some assumptions during this initial build:
+-Nexus 5K with FC/FCoE services (this shows in many various snippets) -vPC using the mgmt0 interfaces for keepalive
+Future versions will allow this to be more configurable

 Requires [ucstools](https://github.com/mierdin/ucstools) (if you want to pull data from UCS to define config)